 Every year since the implementation of catch shares, the fishery has consolidated into fewer hands.
 Low value permits are either dissolved or stacked on top of other permits in order to make a viable business.
 To reconcile this, Maine Center for Coastal Fisheries established a Permit Bank in 2009 so that local fishermen in coastal communities will have access to the resource as groundfish stocks recover.

-The Permit Bank, together with the Northeast Coastal Communities Sector offers small scale fishermen access rights to a fishery that may offer an opportunity to diversify in the years ahead.
+The Permit Bank offers small scale fishermen access rights to a fishery that may offer an opportunity to diversify in the years ahead.